cstuart1310/MMU/README.md

 ## Installation:
 Run the following command in a command prompt (CMD from the start menu).
 Make sure to change the path depending on your UE version and installation location
 Default install location (UE 5.3)
-> C:\Program Files\Epic Games\UE_5.3\Engine\Binaries\ThirdParty\Python3\Win64>python.exe -m pip install pyside2
+> "C:\Program Files\Epic Games\UE_5.3\Engine\Binaries\ThirdParty\Python3\Win64\python.exe" -m pip install pyside2

 [Download](https://github.com/cstuart1310/MMU/archive/refs/heads/MMU_revamped.zip) the repository as a Zip, place it in a location of your choice.

+Open your Unreal Project, then go to:
+Edit -> Project Settings -> Plugins - Python
+In the startup scripts section, add a new array element (Press the plus button).
+In the new text box, enter:
+> C:\yourPathToThisPlugin\windowAdder.py

 ## Usage:
-Paste the following command into your command box within UE, making sure that it is set to "Python" and not "CMD" or "Python (REPL)":
-> C:\yourPathToThisPlugin\MayaToUnreal\mayaToUnreal\mayaMakeUnrealInterface.py

-For example, based on my installation I would run:
-> D:\Coding\Python\VFX\Maya\MayaToUnreal\mayaToUnreal\mayaMakeUnrealInterface.py
+Now when you open the Unreal project you installed the plugin to, there should be an "MMU" option at the top.
+Click this, then "Maya-Make-Unreal" to launch the UI.

-Then ensure the values within the input boxes are correct, and click import.
-This will then export the children of a set named "exportSet"
+Once in the UI, ensure the inputted values are correct for the Maya bin path, location of the plugin's files, and the scene path.
+If they are all correct, click import.
+This will then import all geometry from the set named "exportSet" from the scene.